 - Imported soft cheeses made with unpasteurized milk

 - High levels of caffeine4

 If you are medically able, some exercise is better than none during pregnancy.
 Whether you’re walking, jogging, strength training with low weights, doing yoga, dancing, doing low-impact aerobics or swimming (or any other activity that gets your heart rate going and your muscles warm), try to move your body a little every day.
 Pregnant women should aim for at least 150 minutes of moderate physical activity every week.5 Remember to ask your doctor for recommendations specific to your situation.

 Benefits of exercise during pregnancy

 The benefits of physical fitness during pregnancy go well beyond keeping your weight in check.
-Moving your body while your baby bump grows can help:
+Moving your body while your baby grows can help:

 Keep your baby’s weight in a healthy range

 Reduce discomfort (backaches, constipation, swollen veins)

 Unless you have received medical advice not to exercise, most activities are considered safe during pregnancy.
 The activities you may want to avoid are those that could:

 - Include jarring, jerky movements like downhill skiing, kickboxing, scuba diving and horseback riding.7